 Although the erotic culture surrounding opium’s use did not reach its zenith until after the method of smoking it had become thoroughly entrenched in Chinese culture, its use as an aphrodisiac extends back much further.
-Opium had already been used medicinally in China for hundreds of years, but during the late Ming dynasty, opium began its transformation into an indispensable part of China’s erotic culture, and the “spring drug” was frequently taken in the form of powder, pellets, or syrup, and it was even mixed with food and drink.
+Opium had already been used medicinally in China for hundreds of years, but during the middle of the Ming dynasty, opium began its transformation into an indispensable part of China’s erotic culture, and the “spring drug” was frequently taken in the form of powder, pellets, or syrup, and it was even mixed with food and drink.
 By the seventeenth century, opium was widely used as an aide to sexual prowess, as the following excerpt from a treatise by the eighteenth-century physician Huang Yaunyu indicates:

 The opium smoke helps arrest secretion and control emission… In the central plains, rascals and spoiled rats, officials and their attendants, actors and courtesans, they all think that it replenishes them, strengthens their spirit, helps them sleep with women and beautiful boys, and that its effect is ten times out of the ordinary.

 The following excerpt from Xu Banqiao Zaji paints a vivid picture of the huafang, or flower boats, where opium was smoked in the company of beautiful women:

 The river-boats of the Qinhuai River are covered with awning above and surrounded by railings below.
 Lanterns hang at the corners; low beds are set in the middle… everything is exquisite.
 There is no curtain on either side so that it is easy to look out.
 When the boat sets out at sunset, the two oars move in unison.
 Wind of lotus assails the nostrils and the fragrance of snow-white lotus root stirs the heart.
 Songs charm the ear and ravishing women surround you.
 This is really a dream celestial world.